 Dogs are always learning, which means a new fear or phobia can develop at any time.
 Dogs become fearful based on recent experiences.
 Think back, have they missed a step and stumbled last time they went down the stairs and are afraid they’ll do it again?
 Or they heard a loud noise when they were on the stairs and thought the sound came from the stairs.
 If your adult dog is showing a sudden fear, be patient.
 Slowly encourage them with treats and praise until they become comfortable with the stairs again.

-Helping an Old Dog on the Stairs
+How to Help an Old Dog on the Stairs

 As dogs age, they are hesitant to use the stairs because they’re not sure they can navigate the stairs safely anymore.
 Climbing the stairs can be painful for dogs with joint pain.
 Many older dogs develop arthritis, and larger dogs like labs and golden retrievers are at high risk for hip dysplasia and other painful joint conditions.